Lisarow - Mount Elliot

 Lisarow - Mount Elliot is bounded by Wyong Shire in the north, The Ridgeway and the locality of Holgate in the east, the suburb of Springfield in the south and the suburbs of Wyoming and Niagara Park in the west.

 Lisarow is named after Lisaroe Estate in Ireland, the family home of Mrs Robert Cox (nee Gee).
 An early name for Lisarow was Blue Gum Flat.
 The name origin of Mount Elliot is not known currently.
-The use of Mount Elliot as a suburb name officially date
+The use of Mount Elliot as a suburb name officially dates from February 2002.

 hectares (13 Km2)